hltcoe/turkle/docs/API.rst

 Users
 --------
-Listing Users
+Listing users
 `````````````````
 Perform a **get** on `/api/users/`.
 The response is paginated and includes next and previous links to walk the user list.

-Creating a User
+Creating a user
 `````````````````
 Perform a **post** on `/api/users/`.
 The payload at a minimum must include username and password::